plmercereau/chat-dbt/ROADMAP.md

 # Roadmap

--   Complete the readme file
+-   Complete the readme file:
--   Keep the modifications of the edited SQL query in the history
+    -   explaination
+    -   limitations
+        -   security
+        -   access to DB data
+        -   other databases
+        -   Link to roadmap, and contribute

 ## To be planned